laprado/pascal-language-server/README.md

 ## Building

-To compile, open the project file in Lazarus or use the commandline:
+To compile, open the project file in Lazarus or use the command line:

 ```sh
 cd server
 lazbuild pasls.lpi
 ```

-Tested with Free Pascal Compiler version 3.2.0 and Lazarus version 2.0.8.
+It is recommended to use Free Pascal Compiler version 3.2.0 and Lazarus version 2.0.8 or later, older versions are not officially supported.

 ## Clients

-### NeoVim ≥ 0.5.0
+### Neovim ≥ 0.5.0

-*todo*
+For information on how to use the server from Neovim, see [client/nvim](client/nvim).

 ### Emacs